AlexandraShuyanova/MyJournal/README.md

 ### ➕ Add New Note

 When you click **“Add Note”**, all fields are cleared (even if another note was selected), allowing you to start fresh and add a new note.
-Newly added notes appear at the **top of the list**.
+Newly added notes appear at the top of the list.

 ![Add note demo](./gifs/add-new-note-loop.gif)